CaiporaGames/CaiporaGames.github.io/_posts/2021-07-01-Freelancer-Project.md

-This is a freelancer game made to Diego Cardoso to a degree project.
+This is a mobile freelancer game made to Diego Cardoso to a degree project.
 In this game the ideia is the player have the ability to choose the dynamics, mechanics and aesthetics of the game.
 This game had the duration of 4 months and the main challenge was to create the mechanics, dynamics and the choose menu.